Altius/hotspot2/README.md

 to hotspot2.)

 Note:  In the file of chromosome sizes, the "start" of each chromosome (column 2) must be 0.
+This file must also be an uncompressed BED file; .starch format is currently disallowed.

 Before hotspots can be identified, the set of viable positions that can serve as centers of sliding windows must be determined.
 The script `extractCenterSites.sh` in the scripts subdirectory